nanomesher/Nanomesher_PiSwitch_Attiny/README.md

-# PiSwitch_Attiny
+# Arduino sketch used in Hackable Pi Switch

-Hackable Pi Switch Attiny Program
+For details visit the [Hackable Pi Switch home page](http://nanomesher.com/nanomesher-pi-switch-attiny-development-board/)